 Most enterprises today are in the stages of a hybrid cloud migration, and no matter how they view this migration or implement it, the challenges they face are fairly common across the board.
 Does that mean there are common best practices for a hybrid cloud migration, and if so – what are they?

-Join us in a CTO Perspective discussion with Scott Stradley, Field CTO at BigPanda.
+Join us in a CTO Perspective discussion with Scott Stradley, Field CTO at BigPanda, to find out.

 Yoram: Hello and welcome to the CTO perspective, where we discuss unique perspectives about the most current issues in IT operations with the most current people in IT operations.
 And here today with us is Scott Stradley, field CTO at Big Panda.
 Hi Scott.